dhanendragujar/gosec/README.md

 ### Selecting rules

 By default gosec will run all rules against the supplied file paths.
+By default it will perform Taint Analysis on the code to check whether the user input is being validated or not.
 It is however possible to select a subset of rules to run via the '-include=' flag, or to specify a set of rules to explicitly exclude using the '-exclude=' flag.

 ### Available rules